igorkamyshev/farfetched/apps/website/docs/releases/canary.md

 ### Package versions

-Package versions for beta versions of Farfetched are generated automatically by the following rules:
+Package versions for canary versions of Farfetched are generated automatically by the following rules:

 1. Generate next version of the package according to [semver](https://semver.org/) rules based on changesets in the branch.
 2. Add PR number to the end of the version.